WyahidBadri/react-assessment/README.md

 ## Completion

-Fork and clone this repo and submit it using an issue w/ wins, losses, challenges and your partner's name.
+Fork and clone this repo and submit it as an issue w/ wins, losses, challenges and your partner's name.